Welcome, PowerPress user! This page will assist you with submitting your podcast to Apple Podcasts (previously known as iTunes podcasts).

 - A Feed Preview will load if you do not have any validation errors.
 Please take a moment and review your podcast artwork, description, general information (e.g. description, categories, etc), and episodes.
 Please see the Validation Errors section if you have any problems validating your podcast feed.

 - If everything within the Feed Preview is correct, click the “Submit” button.

-Your podcast is now submitted to the iTunes Store podcast directory.
+Your podcast is now submitted to the Apple Podcasts directory.

-All podcasts submitted to iTunes are moderated.
+All podcasts submitted to Apple Podcasts are moderated.
 The process can take up to 10 days, though most submissions are approved within 3 days and on occasion only a few hours.

 Error: Can’t read your feed.